-As can be seen from an inspection of the table and map above, forested land is the predominant land use in the watershed at 76.29 percent.
-Grassland/shrub covers approximately 10.2 percent, wetlands covers approximately 7.87 percent, and agriculture covers approximately 2.9 percent of the watershed.
-Developed land, which covers approximately 2.7 percent of the watershed, represents both commercial and residential urbanized land uses, and includes the following individual land use categories: Developed - Open Space, Developed - Low Intensity, Developed - Medium Intensity, and Developed - High Intensity.
+As can be seen from an inspection of the table, chart, and map above, forested land is the predominant land use in the watershed at 55.99%.
+Grassland/shrub covers approximately 17.74%, agriculture covers approximately 15.86%, and wetlands covers approximately 6.29% of the watershed.
+Developed land, which covers approximately 2.97% of the watershed, represents both commercial and residential urbanized land uses, and includes the following individual land use categories: Developed - Open Space, Developed - Low Intensity, Developed - Medium Intensity, and Developed - High Intensity.
+The remaining land use in the watershed consists of open water (1.14%).